Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic

 \paragraph{Multilingual results.} We repeat the same experiment on each of the other languages.
-Since each language has different types and number of inflectional and derivational processes,\footnote{We treat each UniMorph tag combination as a unique \transformation.} we aggregate results over five broader categories: inflection of either adjectives, verbs or nouns, capitalization, and derivation.
+Since each language has different types and number of inflectional and derivational processes,\footnote{We treat each UniMorph tag as its own \transformation.} we aggregate results over five categories: adjective inflection, verb inflection, noun inflection, derivation and capitalization.
 Our results~(\tabref{multilingual_patchscopes}) show that LLMs can correctly interpret compositional word representations across diverse languages and morphological structures.
-Surprisingly, some \transformation vector types (e.g., for adjective or verb inflections) work better for out-of-vocabulary representation than in English, hinting that models learn stronger linear encodings of morphological structure when the token vocabulary is more limited---a phenomenon we further analyze in~\secref{analysis}.
+Surprisingly, some \transformation vector types (e.g., adjective or verb inflections) work better for out-of-vocabulary representation than in English, hinting that models learn stronger linear encodings of morphological structure when the token vocabulary is more limited---a phenomenon we further analyze in~\secref{analysis}.
 Overall, our results show that LLMs can naturally interpret compositional word embeddings across languages.

 \paragraph{Analysis of composition failures.} Across languages and models, we observe a consistent gap between inflectional transformations (often resolved) and derivational transformations (rarely resolved).
 To characterize these failures, we analyze whether the number of in-vocabulary exemplar pairs used to estimate each \transformation vector (\equref{3}) helps explain composition failures.
 We find that the number of exemplars mainly matters for \emph{generalization}: \transformation vectors estimated from many pairs are much more likely to resolve for multi-token surface forms, while in-vocabulary success is overall insensitive to exemplar count once a usable signal is available (see \appref{exemplar_count_correlations}).